edulinq/autograder-server/docs/types.md

 An email address.

+#### Course Email Specification (CourseEmailSpec)

-When used in the context of a course, a star ("\*") may be used to reference all users and a course role ("other", "student", "grader", "admin", or "owner") may be used to include all course members with that role.
+When used in the context of a course, a `CourseEmailSpec` can be used to generalize email recipients.
+The following values are allowed:

+ - Email - Normal email addresses may be used.
+ - "\*" - Represents all users in a course.
+ - Course Role (e.g., "student", "grader", etc) - Represents all course users with that role.
+ - Negative Email - An email address preceded by a minus sign (e.g., "-alice@test.edulinq.org") will remove this address from the email recipients (even if they are not currently there).
+   This can be useful when using course roles but you want to exclude someone.

 ### Timestamp